 This paper is organized as follows.
 In Sect.
 2, we recall basic principles of systematic dynamic test generation and whitebox fuzzing, and give an overview of the SAGE tool used in this work.
 Sect.
-3 explains the IC-Cut search strategy in detail, precisely defines the low-complexity function summaries of IC-Cut, and discusses its correctness guarantees and limitations.
+3 explains the IC-Cut search strategy in detail.
 In Sect.
 4, we present our experimental results obtained when fuzzing the ANI Windows image parser.
 We review related work in Sect.
 5 and conclude in Sect.
 6.